Back to jobs

 • Minimum 3 years of experience as a Data Conversion Lead on Workday implementation projects.

-• Must have active Workday Data Conversion Certification (current, non-expired)
+• Must have active Workday Data Conversion and/or Data Loading Certifications (current, non-expired, Workday Pro Certifications a potential alternative).

 • Demonstrated experience loading financial data in Workday, including GL balances, open AP/AR, supplier and customer masters, Fixed Assets, and banking data.